Seagate/cortx-experiments/daos+cortx/docs/setup_daos.md

 * Use 'df' command to verify mounting status.

-* Use following [server config file](server config file) which is having minimum settings to up and running single node server.
-Add this .yml file to /etc/daos/daos_server.yml
+* Use this [server config file](../daos_server.yml) which is having minimum settings to up and running single node server.
+Copy this example file's configurations to /etc/daos/daos_server.yml

         Files with default settings are at following locations :